machdyne/blaustahl/README.md

 # Blaustahl Storage Device

 The Blaustahl USB dongle provides long-term storage for 7,680 characters of text, backed by non-volatile FRAM memory — no batteries, no wear-out from repeated writes, and no risk of losing data if the device is unplugged.
-Simply plug it into your computer and open any serial communications program that supports VT100 emulation (PuTTY, Tera Term, Minicom, screen, etc.) to access the built-in interface.
+Simply plug it into your computer and open any serial communications program that supports VT100 emulation (PuTTY, Tera Term, Minicom, screen, etc.) to access the built-in editor.

 Beyond the FRAM editor, Blaustahl also includes a small flash filesystem for storing files, a file browser and viewer, a built-in text editor, password-protected encryption, file transfer over XMODEM, and a full Scheme programming environment — all accessible over the same USB serial connection, no drivers or extra software required.